sano84/webdevelopmentCV/README.md

 # webdevelopmentCV
-This particular website is to show my new passion for web development.
+This particular website is to exhibit my new passion for web development.
 It will be updated to showcase my projects